haskell-to-elm/haskell-to-elm/README.md

 ```

 The rationale for having two instances of the classes for each type is that we
-both have to describe how the type is defined with the unapplied instances,
+both have to describe how the _type_ is defined (with the unapplied instances),
-which generates parameterised types, encoders, and decoders, and then we have
+which generates parameterised definitions, and then we describe how to actually
-to describe how to actually use those parameterised entities with the applied
+use those parameterised definitions with the applied instances.
-instances.

 These instances print the following code when run: